clonejo/podcast-recoder/DESIGN.md

  - required for publicly hosting non-CC podcasts:
    - regularly request orig url for each feed/attachment. delete cached version if 404.
- - use etags when fetching
- - http_file_handler: honour if-none-match (etag)
  - streaming, download, recode and send to the client at the same time
  - approximate file sizes in the feed
  - web page which lists cached versions of feeds and attachments (show mnesia